Header Banner

-How To: Cut trails to channel deer movements
+How to Cut trails to channel deer movements

 Wade Bourne, host of Wade's World Hunting at MyOutDoorTV, shows you how to create a "path of least resistance" for deer this season.
 Let's face it: deer can be pretty stupid.
 With a little leg work, you can trick your deer into going exactly where you want them.
 Hunting your prey will be a snap!